microsoft/DirectXTK12/README.md

 Thanks to Roberto Sonnino for his help with the CMO format and the VS Starter Kit animation.

+Thanks to Richie Meyer for their contribution of Xbox PIX custom memory and type allocation tracking events support.

 Thanks to Andrew Farrier and Scott Matloff for their on-going help with code reviews.